ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

    1. Note: Be sure to select the correct branch, for example, if you are using the nixos-unstable branch, you need to find it in the nixos-unstable branch.
 2. Check by using `nix repl '<nixpkgs>'`, then enter `:e pkgs.fcitx5-rime`, which will open the source code of this package through the default editor, and then you can see all the parameters of this package.

-Through the above two methods, you can see that the `fcitx5-rime` package has the following input parameters, which can all be modified by `override`:
+Through these two methods, you can see that the `fcitx5-rime` package has the following input parameters, which can all be modified by `override`:

 ```nix
 { lib, stdenv